Decawave/mynewt-dw1000-core/README.md

 ## Overview

-This distribution contains the device driver model for the DW1000 UWB transceiver within the mynewt-OS.
+This distribution contains the device driver model for the dw1000 UWB transceiver within the mynewt-OS.
 The driver includes hardware abstraction layers, low-level MAC, Ranging Services and raw-lwip stacks.
-The DW1000 driver and mynewt-OS combination to create a hardware and architecture agnostic platform for IoT location-aware applications.
-Augmented with the newt package management tools provides a powerful environment and deploying large-scale distributions within IoT and beyond.
-The newt management tools uses a repo methodology for package management.
-The driver contained herein becomes a dependent repo for any DW1000 related project and is automatically included in these project––the https://github.com/devawave/mynewt-dw1000-apps showcase this behavior.
+The dw1000 driver and mynewt-OS combination to create a hardware and architecture agnostic platform for IoT Location Based Services.
+Augmented this with the newtmgt management tools to create a powerful environment and deploying large-scale distributions within IoT and beyond.
+The newt management tool uses a repo methodology for package management.
+The driver contained herein becomes a dependent repo for any DW1000 related project and is automatically included in projects as required––the https://github.com/devawave/mynewt-dw1000-apps showcase this relationship.

+This reps also contains the board support package (BSP) for the Decawave dwm1001 module and dwm1001-dev kit.
+The dwm1001 includes a nrf52832 and the dw1000 transceiver.
+The dwm1001-dev is a breakout board that supports a Seggar OB-JLink interface with RTT support.
+The mynewt build environment provides a clean interface for maintaining BSP, and the contained dwm1001 BSP can serve as a template for other dw1000 enabled platforms.
+The dwm1001-dev and the driver contain herein provide a clean out-of-the-box experience for UWB Location Based Services.

+Warning: The dwm1001 out-of-the-box is flashed with a UWB Location Based Services stack.
+This distribution repurposes the hardware and is not intended to replace the functionality of the shipped stack.
+This distribution is intended to be a starting point for evaluating and developing ones own such stacks.

+A signle DW1000 UWB transceiver can be used to form a 6LowPAN mesh network while concurrent measuring distance between nodes (Range).
+Dual DW1000 device can be used to measure Range and Azimuth also known as Angle-of-Arrival (AoA).
+With this intent, this dirver is thread-safe and multi-instance.
+The driver has a hierarchical architecture and is partitioned into functional groups.

 ## Project Status
-This project is destined to be up-streamed into the mynewt repo early Q1 2018:
+This project is destined to be up-streamed into the mynewt repo Q1 2018:

 * DW1000 Device Driver (complete)
 * DWM1001 Board Support Package (complete)